 Additional modules of interest can be undertaken at any of the three collaborating universities, throughout the whole period of study.
 Attendance at lectures is monitored but not subject to exams.

-From year 2 students concentrate on their research and take a unique opportunity to apply their work.
-A research project is undertaken during a placement arranged with one of our industry partners.
+From year 2 students concentrate on their research and have the option to take a unique opportunity to apply their work.
+A research project can be undertaken during a placement arranged with one of our industry partners.
 This applied research is agreed between the student and the Centre, with support given to find a good match for the placement.